Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

 which can be computed as formula \eqref{formulacool}:

 \begin{flushright} $\square$ \end{flushright}

 The \textit{renormalization conditions} impose the values of zero-momenta couplings.
-They define the asymptotic couplings in the IR, that is given for $s\to -\infty$, so that: \bea \Pi_1^{(2)}(s\to-\infty)=2\lambda_{4,1}^r\,, \\ \Pi_{2,12}^{(2)}(s\to-\infty)=2\lambda_{4,2}^r\,, \eea the upper index $r$ for ‘‘renormalized'' referring to the finitness of the corresponding quantities in the continuum limit $\Lambda\to\infty$.
+They define the asymptotic couplings in the IR, which is given for $s\to -\infty$, so that: \bea \Pi_1^{(2)}(s\to-\infty)=2\lambda_{4,1}^r\,, \\ \Pi_{2,12}^{(2)}(s\to-\infty)=2\lambda_{4,2}^r\,, \eea the upper index $r$ for ‘‘renormalized'' referring to the finiteness of the corresponding quantities in the continuum limit $\Lambda\to\infty$.
 Note that this is not obvious, because some quantities like $\mathrm{b}$ and $\mathcal{A}_{mn}$ are divergent.
-The finitess of the limit is guarantee from renormalizability of the theory.
-In practice, counter-terms may be defined in order to ensure the finitness of the effective skeleton function for arbitrary $s$, from deep UV.
+The finiteness of the limit is guaranteed from renormalizability of the theory.
+In practice, counter-terms may be defined in order to ensure the finiteness of the effective skeleton function for arbitrary $s$, from deep UV.
 In this intermediate regime, these functions define \textit{effective couplings} at scale $s$:

 \begin{definition} The effective essential and marginal couplings at scale $s$, $\lambda_{4,1}(s)$ and $\lambda_{4,2}(s)$, respectively associated to the quartic melonic and quartic pseudo-melonic interactions are defined as \end{definition}